roiyad/challenge/README.md

 ### How to start the script
 1. First make sure your Chrome extension is working
-2. First you need an open AI security key
+2. You need an open AI security key
 3. After you got it paste the key on row 7 in gpt_playground.js where it has written YOUR_OPENAI_API_KEY unmark the shadow and you good to go